openimsdk/open-im-server/CONTRIBUTING.md

 #### Reporting security issues

 Security issues are always treated seriously.
 As our usual principle, we discourage anyone to spread security issues.
-If you find a security issue of Open-IM-Server, please do not discuss it in public and even do not open a public issue.
+If you find a security issue of OpenIM, please do not discuss it in public and even do not open a public issue.

 Instead we encourage you to send us a private email to 4closetool3@gmail.com to report this.

 #### Reporting general issues

-To be honest, we regard every user of Open-IM-Serveras a very kind contributor.
-After experiencing Open-IM-Server, you may have some feedback for the project.
+To be honest, we regard every user of OpenIMas a very kind contributor.
+After experiencing OpenIM, you may have some feedback for the project.
 Then feel free to open an issue via [NEW ISSUE](https://github.com/OpenIMSDK/Open-IM-Server/issues/new/choose).

-Since we collaborate project Open-IM-Server in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
+Since we collaborate project OpenIM in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
 If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.

 To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](https://github.com/OpenIMSDK/Open-IM-Server/tree/main/.github/ISSUE_TEMPLATE) for issue reporters.
 You can find three kinds of issue templates there: question, bug report and feature request.
 Please **BE SURE** to follow the instructions to fill fields in template.